Cyber-physical-Systems-Lab/Battery-TA-RWARE/README.md

 ## Action Space
 In this simulation, robots have the following discrete action space:

-- Action space AGVs = {Shelf Locations, Goal Locations}
+- Action space AGVs = {Shelf Locations, Goal Locations, Charging Stations}
-- Action Space Pickers = {Shelf Locations, Goal Locations*}
+- Action Space Pickers = {Shelf Locations, Goal Locations*, Charging Stations}

 (* the goal locations are invalidated from the action space of the Picker agents to reflect their role in the warehouse)

+Agents can now select charging stations to recharge their batteries.
 One of the main challenges of this environment is the sheer size of the action space that scales with the layout of the warehouse.
 While this design introduces certain disadvantages, it facilitates easier cooperation between AGVs and Pickers that need to synchronize to meet at a certain shelf location at a certain time to execute a pick.
 The path traversal is solved through an A* algorithm, while collisions are avoided through an updated logic of the RWARE collision avoidance implementation.

 ## Observation Space
 The observations for the agents can either can either provide a partial view of the environment (facilitating Partial Observability studies) or global: